mkurtpehlivanoglu/Hybrid_Method/README.md

 The Circuits folder includes all the experimental results.

-Note that, in this repository, we used the source codes given in ([ePrint](https://eprint.iacr.org/2021/1400))
+Please be aware that we have employed the source codes provided in the following repository:([ePrint](https://eprint.iacr.org/2021/1400))

 # Run Boyar-Peralta with XOR2 / XOR3 / XOR4 gates